Moesif/moesif-react-boilerplate-example/README.md

 [React Boilerplate](https://github.com/react-boilerplate/react-boilerplate) is a popular template for getting started quickly with a new single page app (SPA), it supports a lot of features.

-[Moesif](https://www.moesif.com) is an API analytics platform.
+[Moesif](https://www.moesif.com) is an API analytics and monitoring platform.
 [Moesif-browser-js](https://github.com/Moesif/moesif-browser-js) is a SDK that allows you to capture all the API calls make by your Single Page App from inside the browser, and send to Moesif for analysis and tracking.

 This is an example with Moesif integrated.